ChaosGroup/chaos-boats/README.md

 </div>

-`bearingSector` and `bowSector` give the relative orientation from 'Own ship' reference point and 'Line of sight' with Target ship, once more it uses the already familiar clock sectors.
-Generally your `fireSector` will match the target `bearingSector`, unless you want to improve accuracy by taking target movement into account.
-This will require `bowSector` to determine target relative orientation referenced to Line of sight.
+`bearingSector` and `bowSector` give the relative position and orientation from 'Own ship' reference point and 'Line of sight' with 'Target ship', once more it uses the already familiar clock sectors.
+Generally your `fireSector` will match the target `bearingSector`, unless you want to improve accuracy by taking target movement into account and this will require `bowSector`.
+Put in the other perspective `bowSector` is the reversed `bearingSector` but from 'Target ship' point of view, for 'Own ship' this has meaning of target relative orientation and movement direction.

 ## Your own Bo(a)t